The Secret of My Success (1987)

 Please God, help me get out of this.
 I swear I'll go all over the world telling people not to screw the boss's wife - Brantley Foster

 Fed up of life on his parent's Kansas farm, Brantley Foster (Michael J. Fox - Teen Wolf) decides to head to the big city in search of a high powered corporate job and a swanky penthouse.
 But having failed to secure his dream position, and living in a rat infested apartment, he is forced to contact his rich uncle, who offers him a job in his corporation's mailroom.
-But when he falls for Christy Wills (Helen Slater - City Slickers) an attractive junior executive, he realises that he has to do something about his lowly position and starts masquerading as the corporation's new executive hoping to impress her whilst also holding down his job in the mailroom.
+But when he falls for Christy Wills (Helen Slater - Ruthless People) an attractive junior executive, he realises that he has to do something about his lowly position and starts masquerading as the corporation's new executive hoping to impress her whilst also holding down his job in the mailroom.

 To be honest the underlying plot to "The Secret of My Success" feels somewhat familiar and you only need to look at the Broadway show/movie "How to Succeed in Business without really trying" as well as "Working Girl" to see more than a few striking similarities.
-But it is not the lack of originality which really causes any problems it is the lack of any real depth to the plot which slightly mars the overall enjoyment.
+But it is not the lack of originality which really causes any problems it is the lack of any real depth to the plot which slightly mars the movie's overall enjoyment.
 Every element of the story, from the romance through to Brantley's drive and determination to succeed has been scripted so thinly that at times it feels that the screenwriters were in a hurry to knock out a rather average script, relying on the likeability of Michael J. Fox to make it a success.
 In fact "The Secret of My Success" has such little regard for any serious depth, that when Brantley unknowingly starts having relations with his aunt the whole moral aspect of this scenario is skimmed over.

 But despite the lack of depth, the script is sufficient enough to still make "The Secret of My Success" reasonably enjoyable and in some ways a successful pastiche of the yuppie culture where corporate success was everything.
 In fact the humorous element to the movie comes across as more important than the actual storyline, with great effort to provide laughs at every opportunity whether it is through his aunts humorous sexual advances or a moment of slapstick involving a Chaplin-esque chase scene.
 But sadly the style of the humour has not aged very well, where as I remember laughing at many of the jokes when "The Secret of My Success" first came out, they seem rather lame compared to today's standard of comedy.